-EU to hand Apple multi-billion dollar Irish tax bill: sources
+EU demands Apple pay Ireland up to 13 billion euros in tax

 The U.S. Treasury Department published a white paper last week that said the EU executive's tax investigations departed from international taxation norms and would have an outsized impact on U.S. companies.
 The Commission said it treated all companies equally.

-(Additional reporting by Robin Emmott, Philip Blenkinsop, Robert-Jan Bartunek and Alastair Macdonald in Brussels, with Eric Auchard in Frankfurt; Editing by David Holmes)
+(Additional reporting by Padraic Halpin in Dublin, Robin Emmott, Philip Blenkinsop, Robert-Jan Bartunek and Alastair Macdonald in Brussels and Eric Auchard in Frankfurt; Writing by Alastair Macdonald; Editing by Philip Blenkinsop)